One Pan Mediterranean Chicken and Israeli Couscous

 I am super excited about to share this recipe with you guys!
 I feel like I’ve been saying that about a lot of my recipes lately, like the vegan tacos I couldn’t stop talking about…but this really is another great one.

 Don’t get me wrong, I’m always excited to share recipes but some are just a little more exciting than others.
-I use my recipes for Instant Pot Boiled Eggs and homemade taco seasoning (and countless other basic, staple recipes) ALL the time, but they’re just not quite as fun as recipes like this one.
+I use my recipes for Instant Pot Boiled Eggs and homemade taco seasoning (and countless other basic, staple recipes) ALL the time, but they’re just not quite as fun as recipes like this Mediterranean chicken dish.

 There really isn’t a type of recipe that I enjoy creating more than a one pan meal recipe.
 Whether it be Instant Pot, sheet pan, one pan pastas, one pan skillet meals, or slow cooker recipes, I love a good recipe that doesn’t make a lot of dishes dirty.
 What can I say…I don’t like doing dishes, and I don’t know many people who do.